Pan Yuliang: The Queen of Self-Portraits

 Pan Yuliang’s Self-Portraits

-Like her female nudes, Yuliang’s self-portraits are recurring subjects.
-In the 1939 Portrait of the Artist, Pan is sitting solemnly for the viewer.
-She wears a black cheongsam, the traditional dress of Chinese women.
-Her posture is relaxed and she is holding a light-colored hand-fan, which contrasts with the darkness of her dress.
+Like her female nudes, the artist’s self-portraits are recurring subjects.
+In the 1939 Portrait of the Artist, Pan Yuliang is sitting solemnly for the viewer.
+She wears a black cheongsam, or qipao, the traditional dress of Chinese women.
+Her posture is relaxed and she is holding a light-colored hand fan, which contrasts with the darkness of her dress.
 The artist is looking directly at the viewer with a sense of confidence that also hints at the melancholy of living away from her homeland.

-Her 1940 Self-Portrait is reminiscent of Yuliang’s former portrait.
-Again she wears a black cheongsam but this time with an intricately embroidered dragon.
+Her 1940 Self-Portrait is reminiscent of Pan Yuliang’s former portrait.
+Again, she wears a black cheongsam but this time with an intricately embroidered dragon.
 She sits next to a vividly colored bouquet of flowers.
 It seems the red color of the flowers is reflected on her blushed cheeks.
-The portrait combines both the western tradition of a portrait with the Chinese tradition of calligraphic paintings.
+The portrait combines both the Western portrait tradition with the Chinese tradition of calligraphic paintings.
 Her use of bold colors also suggests the influence of French Fauvism.

 The Self-Portrait of 1945 repeats elements seen in her former self-portraits, such as a window in the background and the vase of flowers on the table.
 This time the flowers are in a muted yellow and the artist is shown standing, reclining on the table.
-She has replaced her traditional cheongsam with more western attire.
-However, what remains unchanged is her direct gaze towards the viewer and the solemn melancholic expression.
+She has replaced her traditional cheongsam with more Western attire.
+However, what remains unchanged is her direct gaze toward the viewer and her solemn melancholic expression.

-Although Pan Yuliang exhibited her works in different Parisian salons and received many awards, she was a fiercely independent artist.
+Although Pan Yuliang exhibited her works in different Parisian Salons and received many awards, she was a fiercely independent artist.
 She refused to be represented by any gallery and spent her final years in poverty and solitude.
-As a woman rescued from a brothel, Pan honored her life as a free and dignified artist.
-Yuliang never returned home, she died in 1977 and was buried in the Montparnasse Cemetery in Paris.
+As a woman rescued from a brothel, she honored her life as a free and dignified artist.
+Pan Yuliang never returned home, she died in 1977 and was buried in the Montparnasse Cemetery in Paris.